I’ve been on a wellness journey for 10 years.

 Adding my weight loss to my list of senior year accomplishments

-Since then I kept trying other health diets to maintain my results.
+Since then I kept trying other health regimens to maintain my results.

 One time, I juiced 3 times a day, for 30 days.